orels1/shaders.orels.sh/src/pages/docs/generator/orl-shader-definition.md

-    "@/Modules/AudioLink", // include a module from the generator package "@/Shaders/ORL Standard", // include a base shader form the shaders package "../MyModule", // include a module from the parent folder, "self" // mount point for the current shader
+    "@/Modules/AudioLink", // include a module from the generator package "@/Shaders/ORL Standard", // include a base shader form the shaders package "../MyModule", // include a module from the parent folder, "Assets/OtherModule", // include a module from the project folder, "self" // mount point for the current shader
 }
 ```